OpenLHS/Distrib_analysis/Horizontally_distributed_analysis/cox_regression/README.md

 1. The core article "Lu et al. - 2015 - WebDISCO: A Web Service for Distributed Cox Model.pdf" describes the background of the work and presents the method used.

 2. Cox_model
-This folder contains generic code and examples of the horizontally distributed Cox model.
+This folder contains generic code and examples of a horizontally distributed Cox model.

 3. Data_preparation
 This folder contains instructions on how to prepare your data before running the code of the horizontally distributed Cox model.